apache/druid/docs/querying/query-context-reference.md

   ~ under the License.
   -->

-The query context is used for various query configuration parameters.
+Query context provides runtime configuration for individual queries in Apache Druid.
+You can configure query context through context parameters.
+Each parameter in the query context controls a specific aspect of query behavior—from execution timeouts and resource limits to caching policies and processing strategies.

 Query context parameters can be specified in the following ways:

 - For [Druid SQL](../api-reference/sql-api.md), context parameters are provided either in a JSON object named `context` to the
 HTTP POST API, or as properties to the JDBC connection.